This is based on opinion. Please don't list it on a work's trope example list.

 The Reveal of Jessica Watts' true colors in the cemetery.
-In the space of only seconds, her cold, calm professional air shatters, revealing a hateful, raving, shrieking Knight Templar who was so obsessed with her mother that she had over a dozen innocent people murdered because their live saving organ transplants came from her mother, all because of her deranged Catholic beliefs.
+In the space of only seconds, her cold, calm professional air shatters, revealing a hateful, raving, shrieking Knight Templar who was so obsessed with her mother that she had over a dozen innocent people murdered because their life saving organ transplants came from her mother, all because of her deranged Catholic beliefs.
 And that's before we learn of her Insect Spirit plot.

 In the first mission in the Dragonfall expansion, the face that Monika makes when she has her seizure is pretty damn disturbing.

-- The guy that hired her got worse: his seizure was so damn bad that he contorted himself into breaking his back at an angle that is physically impossible.
+The guy that hired her got worse: his seizure was so damn bad that he contorted himself into breaking his back at an angle that is physically impossible.

 The aforementioned seizure face makes a return at the end of the game if you free APEX without giving her control of the dragon.
 Your character will remark that he or she isn't afraid of APEX, where upon APEX will make the face and remark that they should be before cutting the transmission.

-- The same thing also returns if the player deletes APEX.
-It assumes the seizure-face whilst it's avatar is disintegrating, presumably to make the player watch Monika die all over again.
+The same thing also returns if the player deletes APEX.
+It assumes the seizure-face whilst its avatar is disintegrating, presumably to make the player watch Monika die all over again.

-- In Dragonfall's alternate ending, if you switch sides and join up with the antagonist, you can kill off all the great dragons with some sort of wrym flu.
-While it might seem like a good idea at the time, it only takes a year until magic starts bleeding faster into the world, causing freak mana storms and rifts all over the place, and the coup de grāce comes in the form of extraplanar horrors that invade and drive metahumanity to the brink of extinction.
+In Dragonfall's alternate ending, if you switch sides and join up with the antagonist, you can kill off all the great dragons with some sort of wrym flu.
+While it might seem like a good idea at the time, it only takes a year until magic starts bleeding faster into the world, causing freak mana storms and rifts all over the place, and the coup de grâce comes in the form of extraplanar horrors (who gleefully feed on unspeakable suffering and misery, even after the victims die) that invade and drive metahumanity to the brink of extinction.
 Turns out, there's a very good reason to keep the dragons around...

 In the Director's Cut version of Dragonfall, we get to go visit Glory's old residence.
 The 'Fireplace.'
 It's a satanic cultist compound where there's sadistic torture, human sacrifice, and terrifying indoctrination of children.
 And that's all BEFORE you get to the shrine, and see the 'Heart' of the Fireplace and its home.